cyclejs/cyclejs/dom/README.md

 #### Return:

 *(Function)* the HTML driver function.
-The function expects a stream of of VNode as input, and outputs the DOMSource object.
+The function expects a stream of VNode as input, and outputs the DOMSource object.

 - - -